Aces & Eights

-Aces & Eights are an American stable in the promotion Total Nonstop Action Wrestling (TNA), initially consisting of a group of masked wrestlers before their identities were revealed.
-It had the gimmick of an outlaw motorcycle club; members of the stable rode motorcycles, wore kuttes, and were referred to as either "prospects" or "patched in".
+Aces & Eights were a villainous stable in the American promotion Total Nonstop Action Wrestling (TNA, later Impact Wrestling), initially consisting of a group of masked wrestlers before their identities were revealed.
+It had the gimmick of a Vigilante Posse motorcycle club; members of the stable rode motorcycles, wore kuttes, and were referred to as either "prospects" or "patched in".
 The name of the stable is a reference to the two pair poker hand known as the "dead man's hand".